When we stop responding and releasing normal insulin amounts after consuming foods with fats, carbs, and sugar, that may mean we have diabetes.

-Consuming protein foods can slow down the sugar absorption and affect our blood glucose levels.
+Consuming protein foods can slow down sugar absorption and affect our blood glucose levels.

-Good sources of clean protein are bone broth, wild-caught fish (has omega- 3 fats that reduce inflammation), eggs, grass-fed beef, lentils, and organic chicken.
+Good sources of clean protein are bone broth, wild-caught fish (which has omega- 3 fats that reduce inflammation), eggs, grass-fed beef, lentils, and organic chicken.

-This is a nutrient which is part of normal lipid and carbohydrate metabolism.
-Foods rich in chromium may balance out our blood sugar levels and improve the factor for glucose tolerance in our body.
+This is a nutrient that is part of normal lipid and carbohydrate metabolism.
+Foods rich in chromium may balance out our blood sugar levels and improve the factor for glucose tolerance in our bodies.

 It plays an important role in the insulin pathways; it helps to bring sugar into the cells so it may be used for bodily energy.

 Fatty acids which are medium chained are found in red palm oil and coconut oil.
-They help in the balance of the blood glucose levels and they act as the preferred fuel source for the body.
+They help balance the blood glucose levels and they act as the preferred fuel source for the body.